p2pu/reports/_reports/2-school-of-ed/index.markdown

 thumbnail-contrib: Pic by Miss Alison Jean Cole, CC BY
 featured-image: bgheader-schoolofed.jpg
 featured-image-contrib: Pic by Miss Alison Jean Cole, CC BY
+description: 'Many of the professional development experiences available to K-12 educators are lackluster; at their worst, they can be uninspiring, inauthentic, and ineffective.
+At it’s best though, professional learning can be stimulating, inquiry-driven, and powerful.
+It can ignite the lives of both teachers and learners.
+The question then is, how can teachers be helped to spend more time in these rich experiences?
+What is it that sets these experiences apart?'
 ---
 * This needs to pe right after the end of front matter of the template, since it is rendering the navigation.